pwa-builder/CloudAPK/Asset-links.md

 Bottom line: **whatever URL you redirect to, that's the URL you need to put into PWABuilder**.
 If you don't do this, the Android platform will look for asset links at a URL that redirects, which renders your asset links invalid and causes the address bar to appear.

 See [this issue](https://github.com/GoogleChromeLabs/bubblewrap/issues/310#issuecomment-685505871) for more information.

+## Clearing your site's cache

+If you had previously installed your PWA on an Android device, your `assetlinks.json` file might be cached.
+Uninstall isn't enough; you may have to manually clear the browser's cache for your site before Chrome detects an updated `assetlinks.json` file.

 ## The browser address bar is _still_ showing